front-end-intermediate/session-1/readme.md

 const navList = nav.querySelectorAll('li a');
 ```

-Leave these two lines as the only items in your script block.
+Leave the two lines above as the only items in your script block.

 Compare `navList` and `navItemsArray` in the console and note the `prototypes` in the inspector. `navLIst` comes from our JavaScript `const navList = nav.querySelectorAll('li a');` while `navItemsArray` comes from '`navItems.js`.